- Trade-ups – decisions to redirect resources toward optimal uses that provide additional educational opportunities for students

 Q: How will numbers of transfer spaces available at a school site be determined?
 Transfer spaces available will be determined by the following formula: Enrollment Capacity - Attendance zone enrolled = Number of Transfer spaces by grade

 Q: How will Pathway to Greatness impact the District’s Special Education programs?
-All sites will continue to offer the generalized services for special education students - Lab Class, Speech, OT/PT, etc. The self-contained programs will be located in close proximity to their previous locations.
+All sites will continue to offer services for special education students - Lab Class, Speech, OT/PT, etc. The self-contained programs will be located in close proximity to their previous locations.
+For example,

 Q: If the decision is made to consolidate schools, will it result in a Reduction In Force (RIF) for OKCPS?
 OKCPS is committed to doing everything we can to protect the employment of all of our teammates.
 Resources will be needed where our students are re-assigned, and we expect that there will be some positions that will increase in number (like Assistant Principals) and some positions that will decrease in number (like Principals).
 The final projected enrollments for the selected pathway as well as natural attrition will determine where we have overages in current positions.
 Based on past experience, we expect to have a placement for all returning staff members in good standing, though some may have to shift into a different type of role based on the needs of our students and schools.
 Each of our Collective Bargaining Agreements (CBAs) contains information about how we handle reassignments and reductions-in-force.
 The CBAs can be found on the district’s website under the Human Resources Department’s page.